berlin2123/ganglia-web-docker/ganglia-web-centos7/ReadMe.md

 ### Run the container

-1. In order to ensure the normal operation of init (systemd), the host machine needs to open the permission.
+1. In order to ensure the normal operation of init (systemd) inside container, the host machine needs to open the permission.
 (When SELinux is enabled)

    ```
    setsebool -P containermanagecgroup true